Understanding Alcohol: How alcohol affects you.

 It’s no secret that drinking too much alcohol can affect your motor skills and impair your judgment.
-But an alcohol dependency or alcohol abuse can do far worse, and leave lasting-long-term effects that may be detrimental to your health and to your friends and loved ones.
+But an alcohol dependency or alcohol abuse can do far worse, and leave lasting long-term effects that may be detrimental to your health and to your friends and loved ones.

 There are two main types of alcoholism; alcohol abuse, and alcohol dependency.
-Technically, alcohol dependency is the actual medical term used to describe alcoholism, but alcohol abuse is often categorised as such as well.
+Technically, alcohol dependency is the actual medical term used to describe alcoholism, but alcohol abuse is often categorized as such as well.
 Continuous alcohol abuse increases the risk of developing a dependency significantly.

-When an individual continually drinks excessively, to the point that his behaviour affects other adversely and causes him or her to develop problems socially and professionally, it is referred to as alcohol abuse.
+When an individual continually drinks excessively, to the point that his behaviour affects others adversely and causes him or her to develop problems socially and professionally, it is referred to as alcohol abuse.
 An individual suffers from this affliction when they make no change to their drinking habits, despite having problems at work, getting into legal trouble, destroying relationships with friends and family, etc.

 When a person has a dependency on alcohol, they feel continuous cravings for drinking, and may suffer light to severe withdrawal symptoms if they stop.
 They also feel the need to drink ever-increasing amounts in order to get a “buzz” or get drunk.
-Even with the realisation that drinking is affecting their health or their relationship with others, they will still drink, because stopping could cause them to experience anything from insomnia, nauseous feelings, break out in sweats, to seizures, and even to hallucinate.
+Even with the realization that drinking is affecting their health or their relationship with others, they will still drink, because stopping could cause them to experience anything from insomnia, nauseous feelings, break out in sweats, to seizures, and even hallucinating.